 If the prosecution does not agree to the cross-examination of witnesses, then the defence can apply to the Court to get an order allowing them to.

 WHAT HAPPENS IF THE DEFENCE APPLY TO THE COURT FOR WITNESSES TO BE CROSS-EXAMINED?

-If the defence apply to the court to cross-examine witnesses, the application is heard at a Directions Hearing.
-To be successful, the defence must be able to say why there are “substantial reasons in the interests of justice” for a witness to be cross-examined.
+If the defence applies to the Court to cross-examine witnesses, the application is heard at a Directions Hearing.
+For the defence to be successful in their application, they must be able to say why there are “substantial reasons in the interests of justice” for a witness to be cross-examined.
 At the hearing, a Magistrate decides if they allow the defence to cross-examine witnesses.
-They decide what topics or issues the defence can ask each witness about?
+They decide what topics or issues the defence can ask each witness about.

-(a) may result in the discharge of the defendant or lead to a successful no-bill application.
+(a) may result in the defendant’s discharge or a successful no-bill application.